 Unemployment rates in the United States vary significantly by group.
-Below is a table with 2008, 2012, and 2014 unemployment rates by selected demographic groups.
+Below is a table with 2008, 2012, 2016. and 2020 unemployment rates by selected demographic groups.
 The table shows that residents of Asian descent have the lowest unemployment rate, and Black or of African American descent, the highest.
 Among all groups, teenagers have the highest unemployment rates.
-Of particularly concern is the high unemployment rate among Black or African American descent residents.
-The overall rate for Black or African American labor force participants was 11.3% in 2014.
-The rate for Black or African American teenagers (16 – 19 years) was particularly concerning at 33% in 2014.
+Even though after 2014 rates have decreased for all demographic groups, a particular concern is the still high teenage unemployment rate among Black or African American descent residents.
+The overall rate for all Black or African American labor force participants was 11.4% in 2020 (during the pandemic), an improvement from 2012 when it was 15.8%.
 Regarding education levels, it is clear that the likelihood for unemployment decreases among people with more advanced degrees.
-People with less advanced degrees are especially hit hard when it comes to unemployment during stagnant economic times.

 Source: Bureau of Labor Statistics.
 For more information, visit http://www.bls.gov/cps/demographics.htm